-RISPERDAL CONSTA® (risperidone) long-acting injection is indicated as monotherapy or as adjunctive therapy to lithium or valproate for the maintenance treatment of Bipolar I Disorder and for the treatment of schizophrenia.
+RISPERDAL CONSTA® (risperidone) long-acting injection is indicated for the treatment of schizophrenia.

 Elderly patients with dementia-related psychosis treated with antipsychotic drugs are at an increased risk of death.
 RISPERDAL CONSTA® is not approved for use in patients with dementia-related psychosis.